oblac/jodd-site/content/madvoc/3+actions.md

 One action class may contain more then one actions (action methods).
-This happens often, especially when you have set of similar requests over some same resource.
+This happens often, especially when you have set of similar requests over the same resource.

 ## Custom extension